LeeDoor/game_webserver/docs/http_api.md

 }
 ```
 * `400 session_finished`
-session you are trying to get access is already finished. see the game's stats.
+Session you are trying to get access is already finished.
+See the game's stats.
 ```json
 {
 	"error_name": "session_finished",